docsforadobe/premiere-scripting-guide/docs/item/trackitem.rst

 **Description**

-The ending time of the trackItem.
+The absolute end time of the trackItem in the timeline.
+This does not consider the visible clip trimming (determined by ``TrackItem.inPoint`` and ``TrackItem.outPoint``).
 Note: This may differ, from the trackItem's out point.

 **Type**